A year after cabbage incident, Steve Bruce loses in Villa return | The Japan Times

 Dean Smith, Villa’s current manager, replaced Bruce as manager and drastically improved the team’s fortunes, leading Villa to promotion barely six months later.

-Villa captain Jack Grealish, fit again after four weeks out with a calf injury, stood out against Newcastle with his quick feet and vision playing on the left of a front three rather than in central midfield.
+Villa captain Jack Grealish stood out against Newcastle with his quick feet and vision playing on the left of a front three rather than in central midfield.
 He nearly capped his display with a brilliant team goal but after exchanging passes with El Ghazi, he curled a shot just over in the second half.

-Grealish could be close to a call-up by England if he continues his strong form.

-“I like playing as a No. 8 — I feel more involved but it is a team game and will play wherever the manager asks,” Grealish said.
-“When I am on the left, I want to play more like the Liverpool front three (of Sadio Mane, Roberto Firmino and Mohamed Salah).”